JeremyOT/Toto/README.md

 1. Login (see-above).
-2. Call service with JSON object in the form: `{"method": "a.b.c", "parameters": <parameters>}` with the `x-simple-session-id` header set to the session ID returned from login and the `x-simple-hmac` header set to the base64 encoded HMAC-SHA1 generated with `<user_id>` as the key and the JSON request string as the message.
+2. Call service with JSON object in the form: `{"method": "a.b.c", "parameters": <parameters>}` with the `x-toto-session-id` header set to the session ID returned from login and the `x-toto-hmac` header set to the base64 encoded HMAC-SHA1 generated with `<user_id>` as the key and the JSON request string as the message.
-3. Verify that the base64 encoded HMAC-SHA1 of the response body with `<user_id>` as the key matches the `x-simple-hmac` header in the response.
+3. Verify that the base64 encoded HMAC-SHA1 of the response body with `<user_id>` as the key matches the `x-toto-hmac` header in the response.
 4. Parse response JSON.